Fall (Clay Walker album): Critical reception

-The website Music Review Zone gave the album 3-and-a-half stars writing "This is pure country charm all wrapped up in a CD.
+The website Music Review Zone gave the album 3 1/2 stars writing "This is pure country charm all wrapped up in a CD.
 You won’t be disappointed."
 Jeffrey B. Remz of Country Standard Time gave the album a mixed review writing "Walker certainly did not make a great album here, but he demonstrated he shouldn't be waiting so long until the next time either."
 Stephen Thomas Erlewine of AllMusic called it "his most enjoyable collection in some time."
 Josh Love of Stylus Magazine wrote, "Fall is particularly heavy on heartfelt, optimistic love songs, which normally might send up all sorts of red flags considering how often treacle gets mistaken for romance in country.
 Fortunately, Walker’s sincere devotionals possess a simplicity and underplayed grace that so many of his maudlin contemporaries lack."

 The Associated Press wrote, "Fall improves his batting average and should continue to extend, and maybe even expand, his long-running popularity."
 Brady Vercher of Engine 145 gave the album three stars and wrote, "Fall, is a decent quality album with Clay Walker’s unique stamp all over it."
 About.com gave the album a positive review and wrote, the album "is solid from start to finish" and also said it is a, "great twelve-song collection from one of Country Music's finest talents."
 Editors at The Irish Times gave the album three stars and wrote, "All in all, Walker champions the average (there's even a song called Average Joe) in an average, unchallenging way."
 Nathalie Baret of the Albuquerque Journal gave the album three stars and wrote, "It offers up many hearty ballads that have a gentleman's "aw, shucks" clean country appeal as well as personal depth."

 Editors at Country Weekly gave the album three stars and wrote, "Fall is a retreat to safer territory, a set of solid but unexceptional songs distinguished only by being well sung.
 When challenged with better material, Clay rises to the occasion."